Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Discussion

 There are several avenues for extending this paper.
 Our presented model has two key components: the weights $w_k(x;\beta_k)$ and the component probabilities $p_k(y;\theta_k)$.
 Due to the local independence assumption, the component probabilities $p_k(y;\theta_k)$ reduce to a product of marginal distributions, which is a binomial product in this paper.
 One straightforward way to generalize this work is modifying these two working models to other parametric families.
 In our setting, the outcome data is discrete and bounded because we have neuropsychological test scores.
 However, often, outcome data can come in a variety of different forms such continuous, discrete, and mixed, as well as bounded and unbounded.
 For instance, in continuous and count data, respectively, the Gaussian and Poisson distributions may be applicable.
 Access to individual question level data may allow us to leverage ideas from item response theory and the Rasch model \citep{rasch1960probabilistic}.
-Additionally, since we are working with longitudinal data, there may be a way to incorporate time in the model, so that model-based clustering can be performed on entire trajectories rather than individuals at given a time point.
+Additionally, since there is longitudinal information in the data, there may be a way to incorporate time in the model, so that model-based clustering can be performed on entire trajectories rather than individuals at given a time point.
 There has been previous work on mixture of experts models applied to time series and longitudinal data \citep{waterhouse1995, huerta2003, tang2016}, and it would be interesting to extend these frameworks to a model for multivariate longitudinal discrete data.
 Model selection is also another avenue for future exploration as we selected our model using prior knowledge.
 We included comments on AIC and BIC in Appendix \ref{appendix:modelselect}.
+Also, since we have 33 ADRC centers collecting data, we may introduce a random effect model in the weight to handle the effect from different centers.

 The MAR assumption is fundamental to our analysis of the NACC data as well as the inference procedure (Algorithm \ref{alg:marEM}), but it is not the only option.
 Missing not at random (MNAR) assumptions encompass a rich class of potentially plausible assumptions.
 It would be interesting to explore MNAR assumptions in the context of latent variable modeling using methods such as pattern graphs \citep{chen2022, cheng2022handling, suen2021multistage}.
 Additionally, perturbing the MAR as a form a sensitivity analysis remains largely an open question.
 We note that departures from missing at random would likely result in a significant modification of the elegant estimation procedure outlined in the paper because the ignorability condition would no longer hold.
 Missing not random assumptions often require stronger modeling assumptions because the relationship between $\bY$ and $\bR$ needs to be modeled directly.
 We leave this for future work.